Obstructive Sleep Apnea Treatments

 Oral Appliance Therapy

 Most patients who suffer from obstructive sleep apnea are in the mild to moderate categories, and can be treated with oral appliances.
 This is also the preferred method of treatment for patients who have severe sleep apnea but cannot tolerate the CPAP device.
-For patients who either do not want surgery, or who have had an unsuccessful procedure in the past, a noninvasive, plastic, intraoral appliance that can be worn at night is a good alternative.
+For patients who either do not want surgery, or who have had an unsuccessful procedure in the past, a non-invasive, intraoral appliance that can be worn at night is a good alternative.

 Continuous Positive Airway Pressure (CPAP)

 CPAP is the current gold standard utilized by the medical profession for the treatment of OSA.
-The CPAP device iis a tightly fitting nose mask that is strapped to the head and connected by a hose to an air compressor pump.
+The CPAP device is a tightly fitting nose mask that is strapped to the head and connected by a hose to an air compressor pump.
 Air is forced into the airway through the nasal passages in order to open it up and allow adequate room for normal breathing.

-For patients with severe cases of obstructive sleep apnea, the CPAP may be a literal life-saver.
+For patients with severe cases of obstructive sleep apnea, the CPAP may be a literal lifesaver.
 In cases of mild to moderate OSA, however, or in cases where patients refuse to wear the CPAP, oral appliances may be used instead.

 Complaints about the use of the CPAP device include pump noise, skin irritations from the mask, headaches from the strap around the head, voice changes, nose and throat dryness, tinnitus, sinus infections, difficulty sleeping and difficulty breathing out against the air being forced through the nose.